MooersLab/latextips/README.md

 [Overleaf.com](https://www.overleaf.com/) provides free accounts.
 I used a free account for about a year.
-Then I wanted to do some collaborative writing and needed more disk space for larger book projects with bulky image files.
+Then I wanted to do collaborative writing and needed more disk space for larger book projects with bulky image files.
 I then bought a license.

 The [documentation about LaTeX](https://www.overleaf.com/learn) on the Overleaf website is excellent.